 Today the Irish still form a large presence in Archway.
 Islington is the second-smallest borough in London and the third-smallest district in England.
 It has the second highest proportion of Irish people in the country, behind the London Borough of Brent.
 Yet it is the most densely populated borough in the UK – 13,875 people per square kilometre (2011 census).
 Irish residents made up 5.7% in 2001, 5% in 2011 and 3.9% at present.

-Despite the times, a 2017 study by Trust for London and the New Policy Institute found that a third of Islington residents live in poverty.
+Despite the times, a 2017 study by Trust for London and the New Policy Institute found that a third of Islington residents still live in poverty.

 – Who built the Holloway Road.